cdswindell/PyLegacy/README.md

 ```
 cd /where/you/like/your/source

-#Make sure this says 3.11.x or greater; don't keep going in these directions until it does
+# ake sure this says 3.12.1 or greater; don't keep going in these directions until it does
+# Note: Python 3.13 is not yet supported!!
 python3 --version

 # authenticate gh/git: